pingcap/docs/grafana-pd-dashboard.md

 - Region merge checker: The merge checker's status
 - Filter target: The number of attempts that the store is selected as the scheduling target but failed to pass the filter
 - Filter source: The number of attempts that the store is selected as the scheduling source but failed to pass the filter
-- Balance Direction: The number of the Store is selected as the target of source of scheduling
+- Balance Direction: The number of times that the Store is selected as the target or source of scheduling
 - Store Limit: The flow control limitation of scheduling on the Store

 ![PD Dashboard - Scheduler metrics](/media/pd-dashboard-scheduler-v4.png)

 ## gRPC

-- Completed commands rate: The rate per command type type at which gRPC commands are completed
+- Completed commands rate: The rate per command type at which gRPC commands are completed
-- 99% Completed commands duration: The rate per command type type at which gRPC commands are completed (P99)
+- 99% Completed commands duration: The rate per command type at which gRPC commands are completed (P99)

 ![PD Dashboard - gRPC metrics](/media/pd-dashboard-grpc-v2.png)